thely/bb-site/content/works/projects/online-car-show.md

 ### Agreements

 All work remains your own.
 We do not require submitted works to be exclusive to the Car Show.
+You affirm that you created the work you are submitting.
+If you're a performer and you'd like to submit a recording of yourself playing a piece written by someone else, ask them to submit the form on your behalf.

 ### Submissions